dluo96/dluo96/README.md

 I'm Daniel Luo.

 I want to understand the universe in the broadest possible sense.
-I enjoy thinking about physics, mathematics, computer science, and biology, but also about economics, literature, and music.
+I enjoy thinking about physics, mathematics, computer science, and biology, but also about economics, language, and history.

 I'm currently working at the intersection of software engineering, machine learning, and biology, as a Machine Learning Engineer in the BioAI team at InstaDeep (acquired by BioNTech).